-Note: Note: The Structured Numeric type (SN) is used for numeric terms that require qualifications.
+Note: The Structured Numeric type (SN) is used for numeric terms that require qualifications.
 SN types may be qualified as >Num1 or <Num1 to express a ‘greater than’ or ‘less than’ relationship using the ‘comparator’ character > or < respectively.
 Alternatively, a numeric ratio between two values Num1 and Num2 may be expressed using the Separator/Suffix characters ‘/’ (solidus) or ‘:’ (either character may be used).

 OBX-3.1 Observation Identifier, Identifier shall be <Code> [numeric] as defined in Annex C.3 ‘Expanded Terms’ of IEEE 11073-10103 (see 3.9.3 Referenced Standards).